Reconstructing the neutron star equation of state from observational data via automatic differentiation

-Eq.~\ref{eq:update_ind} is therefore used to determine the central densities of the star ($M_{\text{obs}},R_{\text{obs}}$) that result in the least distance between the predicted and the real $M$-$R$ pairs.
-Using this method, the measurement uncertainties of observational data are naturally encoded in the posterior distribution of the corresponding EoS.
-This way, we calculate the uncertainty of the resulting EoS in the proposed reconstruction method.
-The details of calculating the uncertainty can be found in the Appendix~\ref{app}.
+Eq.~\eqref{eq:update_ind} is therefore used to determine the central densities of the star ($M_{\text{obs}},R_{\text{obs}}$) that result in the least distance between the predicted and the real $M$-$R$ pairs.
+Using this method, the measurement uncertainties of observational data is naturally encoded in the proposed reconstruction method to obtain the corresponding posterior distribution of EoS, from which the uncertainty of the resulting EoS is obtained.
+The details of calculating the uncertainty can be found in the Appendix.
 The causal condition (speed of sound $c_s^2<1$) is also introduced to eliminate non-realistic reconstructions.

-\emph{Results and Discussion. } Using the 18 chosen NS mass-radius observations, we reconstruct the dense matter EoS from the proposed method.
-In Fig.~\ref{fig:eos}, we present the resulting EoS within a 1$\sigma$ confidence interval~(CI) as a light red shaded band~(labelled ``This Work").
-To rebuild this EoS, we sampled 2500 $M$-$R$ curves based on Table.~\ref{tab:obs}.
-Post a causality screening~(rejecting reconstructed EoSs where speed of sound exceeds the speed of light), we extract the uncertainty estimates for the approach described earlier.
-For comparison, results from other works are also shown in the figure.
-The results from the proposed method lie within the limits estimated from chiral effective theory calculations ($\chi$EFT), and are also compatible with other Bayesian analyses and recent supervised learning predictions.
-The reconstructed band is a smooth curve due to the flexible neural network representation.
-We adopt the DD2 EoS for sub-saturation densities.
-While low-energy nuclear experiments help constrain the reconstructed EoS in this density region~\cite{Margueron:2017eqc,Margueron:2017lup}, the EoS at intermediate regions can be probed from the existing NS observations.
-The reconstruction method used here focuses on the most uncertain density region, and can therefore be used to deduce the EoS from the increasing number of observations.
+\emph{Results and Discussion. } The dense matter EoS is reconstructed from the proposed method using the 18 chosen NS mass-radius observations.
+Fig.~\ref{fig:eos}, presents the resulting EoS within 1$\sigma$ confidence interval~(CI) as a light red shaded band~(labelled ``This Work").
+In order to reconstruct the EoS, 10,000 $M$-$R$ curves are sampled based on Table.
+I in Appendix.
+Post a causality screening which rejects all reconstructed EoSs with superluminous speeds of sound, the uncertainty estimates are extracted for the approach described above.
+For comparison, the results of other works are also shown in the figure.
+The results from the method proposed here lie within the limits estimated from chiral effective theory calculations ($\chi$EFT).
+The band of uncertainties is considerably narrower than other Bayesian analyses and recent supervised learning predictions.
+The band thus reconstructed is a smooth curve which is due to the flexible neural network representation.
+The DD2 EoS is adopted for sub-saturation densities.
+While low-energy nuclear experimental data help constrain the reconstructed EoS in this density region~\cite{Margueron:2017eqc,Margueron:2017lup}, the EoS at intermediate density regions can be probed from the existing NS observations.
+The reconstruction method used here focuses on the most uncertain high density region ($\rho\approx~$2-8$\rho_0$), and can therefore be used to deduce the EoS from an ever increasing number of observations.